 The preview configuration is very similar to the cross-navigation one.
 First of all you will need to enable the navigation using the switch button.
-After you will need to choose an interaction type and a target dataset. the selected dataset will be opened in a popup window but, if you check the "Direct download" property you will be able to get the dataset preview directly in the download list.
+After that, you will need to choose an interaction type and a target dataset.
+The selected dataset will be opened in a popup window but, if you check the "Direct download" property, you will be able to get the dataset content directly in the download list functionality.